berthelemy/flisspowercounselling/_pages/06-contact.md

 ---
 <!-- Contact -->

-#### JANUARY 2024: I have very limited availability at the moment.
+#### MAY 2024: I have very limited availability at the moment.
 I may be able to offer an appointment on a Tuesday or Wednesday afternoon after 15:30 (last appointment 5pm).
 Feel free to enquire, either for now, or if you are interested in working with me at a later date.

 You can contact me anytime to make an appointment.
 I will get back to you as soon as I get your message.
 This is likely to take a little longer at weekends.